-Instruction Pack II: Fundamental Medical Assisting Skills, Part 1 Instruction Pack II provides students an overview of human anatomy.
+Instruction Pack II: Fundamental Medical Assisting Skills, Part 1

+Instruction Pack II provides students an overview of human anatomy.
 Students learn to properly explain, take and record patients' vital signs with the help of their Virtual Lab.
 In addition, students learn basic OSHA and CDC safety regulations and procedures for the medical office-from the reception area to emergency procedures.
 Students discover the basics of how health insurance works and get hands-on practice creating patient profiles and scheduling appointments with cloud-based software.
 Students wrap up by learning how to assist with patient exams.

-Instruction Pack III: Fundamental Medical Assisting Skills, Part 2
+Instruction Pack III: Fundamental Medical Assisting Skills, Part 2 they may encounter.

-Instruction Pack III begins with important ethical and legal issues that they may encounter.
 Then, students are introduced to the clinic, where students examine their role in assisting with blood and body fluid testing procedures.
 Students' front-office skills grow with information on coordination of benefits, timely filing and claims reimbursement.
 Students learn nutrition basics and how what a person eats influences overall health.
 They also learn to apply an understanding of how the mind works to a career as a medical assistant.
 Finally, students continue in the lab with bacterial testing and common bacterial diseases.